 Our institution opted to use online platforms to facilitate continuous learning processes.
 This abrupt shift to an online curriculum has enabled creativity, innovation, and adaptability among students and professors alike.
 9,10 However, it has also increased stress and, possibly, the toll on mental health and financial burden among the school community.
 Various contributing factors include difficulty in adjusting learning strategies, the need for new laptops, smartphones, and tablets, having to perform responsibilities at home, poor internet connectivity, and other unexpected events such as natural calamities.
-11-15

-Our institution employed various strategies and innovations to accommodate for the loss of face-to-face encounters, especially those that need to be in the hospital setting.
-Training materials were not easily accessible and available, thus giving rise to various improvisations.
+11-15 easily accessible and available, thus giving rise to various improvisations.
 For instance, in Pharmacology, we were required to perform the various parenteral routes of drug administration.
-Due to the strict ECQ implementation, a student resorted to using a towel to simulate a patient's arm, ballpen refills to simulate blood vessels, and a makeshift cotton holder using pens, cotton, and tape (Figure 1).
-Meanwhile, other students used stuffed toys to serve as their patients (Figure 2).
+Due to the strict ECQ implementation, a student resorted to using a towel to simulate a patient's arm, ballpen refills to simulate blood vessels, and a makeshift cotton holder using pens, cotton, and tape Figure 1.
+Meanwhile, other students used stuffed toys to serve as their patients Figure 2.